 The economic crisis of Europe has deeply affected the confidence and the morale of the country.
 A mother, a father and their daughter Marta slowly see their relatively stable household crumble to pieces.
 The father is unemployed and vanishes for days without explanation.
 The mother works tirelessly, but she’s still unable to make ends meet.
 And Marta befriends pregnant girl at school, who has a very dark secret.

 Colo is a warm and deeply feminine movie.
 A large part of the film takes place inside a maroon-hued middle-class flat somewhere in Lisbon.
 These three people are seeking some sort of affection, but they are unable to vocalise it.
 The action in the movie is mostly dispassionate and laconic.
 The title of the film is Portuguese for “lap”, the most intimate place for rest and nurture.
 The three people desperately need “colo”, but they are unable to find it.

 In the end of the movie, the three family members make very different and unorthodox arrangements so that they can carry on with their respective lives.
-Despite a couple of peculiar twists and a convincing photography, Colo is just too slow and too long at 136 minutes, and it’s unlikely to appeal to anyone outside the festival circuit.
-Unless you are into low-wattage and low-tension prolongued misery.
-Not recommended if you are suffering from despression or contemplating suicide.
+Despite a couple of peculiar twists and a convincing photography, Colo is just too slow and too long at 136 minutes, and it’s unlikely to appeal to much broader audiences.
+Unless you are into low-wattage and low-tension prolonged misery.